Extractives content in biomass

 Read moreCHNOS analysis of organic materials

 Determination of carbon, hydrogen, nitrogen, sulfur, and oxygen content of an organic sample.
-CHNS analysis (”LECO analysis”) is performed using a flash combustion method, where the sample is combusted under 25 kPa of O2 at an elevated temperature (1000 °C), followed by gas chromatography separation and detection using a thermal conductivity detector.
+CHNS analysis (”LECO analysis”) is performed using a flash combustion method, where the sample is combusted under 25 kPa of O2 at an elevated temperature (1,000 °C), followed by gas chromatography separation and detection using a thermal conductivity detector.
 Oxygen is analyzed by reduction on granulated carbon at 1480 °C, utilizing high-temperature thermal decomposition and conversion of oxygen into carbon monoxide before gas chromatography separation and detection with a thermal conductivity detector.
 The sample can be either solid or liquid, but water in the sample affects the results.
 In the case of aqueous samples, it is possible to dry the sample before analysis.
-The price includes two parallel measurements.
+The displayed price includes the full CHNOS package with two parallel measurements and applies to conventional organic samples.
 The results are reported as wt-% of the initial sample.
-The ash, drying and dry loss measurements will increase the minimum required sample material need to 300 mg.
+The addition of ash, drying, and dry loss measurements will increase the minimum required sample material to 300 mg.
 The analysis gives the total carbon, hydrogen, nitrogen, sulfur, and oxygen content of the material, but it does not identify any chemical structures.
 The measurement can be combined with other methods, such as GC-MS, 1H, and 13C NMR, to perform substance structure identification.
-Possible element packages: O, CHNS, and CHNOS.
+Analysis can be split into the following packages: CHN, O, and S.

-119–415 €
+190 €

 Read moreCharacterization of polymers by py-GC-MS

 Pyrolysis gas chromatography-mass spectrometry (py-GC-MS) analysis to determine the identity of an unknown polymer sample.
 During the measurement, the sample is instantaneously heated in an inert atmosphere or vacuum.
-This causes the sample to decompose into smaller molecular fragments which are then analyzed with GC-MS. Different types of polymers can be identified by their unique decomposition products.
+This causes the sample to decompose into smaller molecular fragments, which are then analyzed with GC-MS. Different types of polymers can be identified by their unique decomposition products.
 This includes, but is not limited to: PE, PP, PS, ABS, PMMA, PET, PC, PVC, polyamides, natural & synthetic rubbers, and more.
-The price includes the basic preparation and analysis of the sample.
-More extensive sample preparation is subject to additional costs.
+The price includes the basic preparation and qualitative analysis of the sample.
+More extensive sample preparation and quantitative analyses are subject to additional costs.

-542 €
+542–742 €

 Read more13C stable isotope analysis

-450 €
+20–120 €

-438 €
+227 €

-Read moreLignin content of biomass
+Read moreCarbonyl content of pyrolysis oil

-99 €
+139 €

 Ask for an offer